open-dict-data/ipa-dict/README.md

 * The emphasis is on the correspondence between orthography and phonemic pronunciation, so separate entries are given for homonyms that are written or spelled differently.
 * Where multiple possible pronunciations exist for a given entry, they should all be listed (separated by commas), even if they have different senses.
 For example, the word _est_ has two different pronunciations in French (/ɛst/ and /ɛ/), depending on whether it is a noun or an (unrelated) verb, so the entry for _est_ lists both of these pronunciations.
 * Conversely, words with different orthographies are considered separate entries, even if they have the same pronunciation.
 This is because the lists are primarily meant to provide possible pronunciations for unique spellings rather than dictionary information for the possible spellings of unique words.
+* Mandarin Chinese data has been provided in two orthographic variants -- _Traditional_ (`_hant`) and _Simplified_ (`_hans`) for convenience.
+Apart from orthography, the pronunciation data in the two versions are always the same -- the codes indicate the specific written standard used rather than pronunciation differences in different regions.

 ## Credits